seehuhn/go-pdf/docs/content/pdf/text/design.md

   - Fonts created within the library must expose a way to convert a Go string to a sequence of glyphs, taking kerning and ligature tables into account.
-Fonts extracted from a PDF file do not expose this functionality.
+Fonts extracted from a PDF file may not expose this functionality.

-The following table lists different operations on different types of fonts: A = created font (users of the library), B = created font (PDF writer), tied to a PDF file, C = extracted font (PDF reader).
+The following table lists different operations on different types of fonts:
+- A = created font (users of the library)
+- B = created font (PDF writer), tied to a PDF file
+- C = extracted font (PDF reader).

 | A | B | C | Operation
 |---|---|---|-----------